310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% bubble Chiaki %}
 Yeah, so I'm having one as a precaution.
 Depending on the results, I may have to take a break and rest at home.

-But I can't let my comrades rest too.
-It's a really important time for us right now — I can't make everyone stop in their tracks all because of me.
+But I can't let my comrades rest during that time, too.

+It's a really crucial time for us right now — I can't make everyone stop in their tracks all because of me.

-Ryuseitai has been slowly matching pace with one another, and we've been doing good in DreamFes.
+Ryuseitai has been slowly matching pace with one another, and we've been performing well in DreamFes.

 I believe that we'll keep going higher and higher, so I couldn’t possibly let them fall back down now.